 Among the other items on the ballot, South Dakota voters will elect today the 105 state legislators who will represent them for the next two years.
-With so a total lack of polling in legislative races, one cannot say with certainty how the elections will turnout, but there is very little doubt that Republicans will continue to control both houses of the legislature.
+With a total lack of polling in legislative races, one cannot say with certainty how the elections will turnout, but there is very little doubt that Republicans will continue to control both houses of the legislature.
 And, even if the Republicans margins slip, they are still likely to hold legislative margins that exceed any in the past fifty years.

-The 2015-16 had, between the two houses, 85 Republicans and only 20 Democrat.
+The 2015-16 had, between the two houses, 85 Republicans and only 20 Democrats.
 This is the most Republicans to serve in the State Legislature since the legislature’s current size of 105 (30 senators and 70 representatives) was set in 1973.

 The current total of 85 Republican members equates to 81% of the legislative seats, the highest since the 1967-68 legislature, which had 93 Republicans and 17 Democrats (84.5% Republican).